I am having problems logging in. What should I do?

 Can we just ship books or other requested items to you?

-We discourage people from donating books or other items directly to us.
-Sending books to us to forward to the troops adds a week to the shipping and doubles the total cost of postage.
+NO. We discourage people from donating books or other items directly to us.
+Sending books to us to forward to the troops adds more than a week to the shipping and doubles the total cost of postage.
 Why ship to us when you can ship to the troops directly for the same price?

 Remember that you can send books, DVDs, or CDs MEDIA MAIL rate.
 Once it leaves the military post office in the States it is just as fast as priority mail to Baghdad and dirt cheap.
+Any items sent directly to us are not guaranteed to make to the hands of soldiers or veterans.

 Where can I drop off books?